 Photo: @amandaadraper

-Balgue is where the hip young crowd tends to hang out (including me).
+Balgue is where the hip young crowd tends to hang out.
 This part of La Isla is remote and full of naked hippies.
-MY PEOPLE.
-In all seriousness, this is the place to be.
-Lots of activities, eco-lodges, and opportunities to meet new people.
+Yikes.
+In all seriousness, this is an interesting place to be.
+It offers lots of activities, eco-lodges, and opportunities to meet new people.
+If you’re looking for cacao or yoga experiences, this is the place to be.

 Best place to stay on Ometepe – El Pital, Chocolate Paradise

 In two words, “Chocolate Paradise” perfectly describes my experience at El Pital.
 As a chocolate farm eco-lodge, El Pital offers a serene retreat where mornings begin with breathtaking views of the Concepción volcano, days are filled with refreshing swims in the lake, and evenings unwind on the yoga deck.
-The tranquil surroundings ensure you depart with a sense of zen.
-Accommodations at El Pital range from private bungalows to shared dormitory options, catering to many different preferences.

 Best Budget Homestay on Ometepe – Ananda Guesthouse